Are you obsessed with what others think of you?

 If caring too much about what people think of you makes you worry then there are possible reasons for that.

-Mostly it is because of the social structure which we are living in shaped our inner psychology.
+Mostly it is because the social structure in which we are living shaped our inner psychology.

 Fear of people’s opinions is part of the human condition since we’re operating with an ancient brain.

-The human nature has been designed to desired to be liked and well-respected.
+Human nature has been designed to desire to be liked and well-respected.
 At the same time to care, love and share.
-So caring and seeking for validation is the natural process of our irrational lives.
+So caring and seeking validation is the natural process of our irrational lives.

 However, how much you care about what others think is up to one’s own mindset and the consequences can be experienced accordingly.